 5. Work with someone who knows this terrain.
 The cultivation of hope after trauma is not a solo sport.
 It happens in relationship — with a therapist, a coach, a community, a mentor.
 If you’re doing this entirely alone, you’re carrying something that’s designed to be shared.
 That’s not weakness.
 That’s accurate information about how healing actually works.
 Taking Annie’s free quiz is one place to start understanding which wound might be quieting your hope — and what working with it might look like.

 What I want you to leave this post with is not a performance of optimism.
-It’s something quieter and more durable: the knowledge that hope is a skill, that it’s been built and rebuilt inside of people who had every reason to stop, and that you haven’t lost access to it.
-You may just need to find a smaller door in.
+It’s something quieter and more durable: the knowledge that hope is a skill, that it’s been built and rebuilt inside of people who had every reason to give up, and that the fact you’re here — reading this, looking for reasons — means something is already moving in the right direction.

 FREQUENTLY ASKED QUESTIONS

-Q: What’s the difference between hope and toxic positivity?
-I don’t want to bypass my pain.
+Q: Is there a difference between hope and toxic positivity?

 Related Reading